Master of Public AdministrationInspire your community

 Unleash your potential by advancing in areas such as financial management, human resources and organizational leadership.
 Gain new insight from faculty who serve as expert practitioners with experience in the nonprofit sector.
 Through a convenient learning model designed for busy adults, you’ll be equipped to make positive, data-driven decisions for your community to thrive.

 Cultivate your vision to achieve a better future for your organization and community.
-In our Master of Public Administration program, you’ll specialize your learning with one of two concentration options.
-Both paths can lead toward career opportunities in areas of social services, nonprofit management, volunteer coordinator and communications management.
+In our Master of Public Administration program, you’ll specialize your learning with a focus on nonprofit leadership.

 - A completed bachelor’s degree from an accredited institution